 Creating lungs “from scratch”

 There are many ways to make a lung.
 With so many possible approaches, where do you even start?
-BME Ph.D. student Erica Comber has the answer.
+CMU Ph.D. student Erica Comber has the answer.

 Ren comments on potential organ bioengineering breakthrough

 BME’s Charlie Ren spoke with Science News on the significance of a recent breakthrough in bioengineered organs by a group of researchers published in Science Translational Magazine.